hygraph/gatsby-source-graphcms/gatsby-source-graphcms/README.md

 }
 ```

-Field arguments cannot be read by Gatsby from the GraphCMS schema.
+Field arguments cannot be read by Gatsby from the Hygraph schema.
 Instead we must alias any required usages as aliased fields.
 In this example, the `featuredCaseStudy` field would then be available in our Gatsby queries:

 ```graphql
 {